 For filtration purposes, a home test kit should give you all of the information you need.
 Once you know your water, specifically its pH, whether there are heavy metals such as the lead present, or any chemicals, you can start to look into water filtration options.

 Know Your Needs

-If you are a young adult living in an urban apartment with a roommate, your needs are significantly different than that of a family of five who lives a house.
+If you are a young adult living in an urban apartment with a roommate, your needs are significantly different from those of a family of five who live in a house.
 You need to take a step back and determine what your needs are.